 REPORT ON RESOLUTION PRO-VIDING FOR CONSIDERATION OF H.R.
-1039, PROBATION OFFICER PROTECTION ACT OF 2017 ileged report (Rept.
+1039, PROBATION OFFICER PROTECTION ACT OF 2017

+Mr. COLLINS of Georgia, from the Committee on Rules, submitted a privileged report (Rept.
 No. 115-127) on the resolution (H. Res.
 324) providing for consideration of the bill (H.R.
-1039) to amend section 3606 of title 18, United States Code, to grant probation officers authority to arrest hostile third parties who obstruct or impede a probation officer in the performance of official duties, which was referred to the House Calendar and ordered to be printed.
+1039) to amend section 3606 of title 18.
+United States Code, to grant probation officers authority to arrest hostile third parties who obstruct or impede a probation officer in the performance of official duties, which was referred to the House Calendar and ordered to be printed.